Sulphur Senna

 Senna sulfurea, commonly known as Sulphur Senna, is a perennial shrub native to the Indian subcontinent.
 It can grow up to 2-3 meters tall and equally wide, with a rounded form.
 Sulphur Senna is recognized for its bright yellow, butterfly-attracting flowers that bloom throughout the year, particularly in warmer climates.
 The plant’s foliage is also noteworthy, with pinnate leaves that are green to gray-green in color.

 Sulphur Senna is valued for its drought tolerance and continuous flowering, making it a popular choice for tropical and subtropical landscapes.
 It is often used for hedging, ornamental displays, and as a specimen plant.
 In cultivation, it thrives in full sun and requires well-drained soils.
 While it is adaptable to a range of soil types, it performs best in soils that are moderately fertile.
 Regular pruning can help maintain its shape and promote denser foliage.
 Sulphur Senna is generally pest-resistant but can be susceptible to root rot if overwatered or planted in poorly drained soils.
-It is not known to be invasive outside its native range but should be monitored to ensure it does not become a problem.CC BY-SA 4.0
+It should be monitored to ensure it does not become a problem.CC BY-SA 4.0

 Plant Description